 Fig. 1 Schematic showing how multiple time series of predator abundance (dotted lines), all with a mean of zero, sum together into a single predator index (thick solid line).
 Component species can be either synchronous (resulting in black line, most variable), statistically independent (resulting dark gray line, moderately variable), or asynchronous (resulting in light gray line, least variable).
 The three different cases all have identical random generator seeds, and only differ in the correlation structure of the component species.

-Fig. 2 Histogram of proportion of predation mortality in the mass balance model for which time series data were available
+Fig. 2 Histogram of proportion of predation mortality in the mass balance model for which time series data were available.

 Fig. 3 Histogram of proportion of predation mortality accounted for by the most important (dark gray) and second-most important (light gray) predators based on static analysis.